-MANTRA is a free, online non-assessed course with guidelines to help you understand and reflect on how to manage the data you collect throughout your research.
+MANTRA is a free, online non-assessed course with guidelines to help you understand and reflect on how to manage the digital data you collect throughout your research.
 It has been crafted for the use of post-graduate students, early career researchers, and also information professionals.
 It is freely available on the web for anyone to explore on their own.

-There are eight online units and four downloadable data handling tutorials: R, SPSS, NVivo, and ArcGIS.
-Each unit takes up to one hour, plus time for recommended resources and data handling exercises.
+Each unit takes up to one hour, plus time for further reading and carrying out the data handling exercises.
 In the units you will find explanations, descriptions, examples, exercises, and video clips in which academics, PhD students and others talk about the challenges of managing research data.
 The data handling tutorials assume some experience with each software environment and provide exercises in PDF along with open datasets to download and work through using your own installed software.

 MANTRA is maintained by Data Library staff in Information Services, University of Edinburgh.
 It was originally developed in collaboration with the Institute for Academic Development as part of a Jisc-funded Managing Research Data project (2010-11).
 The content was developed based on a needs assessment with three postgraduate training programmes at the University of Edinburgh in the fields of geosciences, social and political sciences and clinical psychology.

 You are free to re-use part or all of this work.
 MANTRA modules and data handling exercises are available for download via JORUM (http://hdl.handle.net/10949/18281).
 They were created using open source software Xerte Online Toolkits and can be imported and edited into Virtual Learning Environments such as Moodle.
 Video interviews with University of Edinburgh researchers and selected videos are available via the Data Library YouTube channel.
 Please see the Acknowledgements page for conditions of the open licence.
-This is the 2014 (fourth) release of MANTRA.

 The current content represents the fourth release of MANTRA (September, 2014).
 News items about fourth release: